Mercedes B-Class MPV review

-Over its life, the B-Class has been offered with a range of diesel engines includes the 114bhp B 180 d, 148bhp B 200 d and the 188bhp B 220 d diesels, along with three petrol models particularly suited to buyers who cover a low to medium annual mileage.
+Over its life, the B-Class has been offered with a range of diesel engines includes the 114bhp B 180 d, 148bhp B 200 d and the 188bhp B 220 d diesels, along with two petrol models particularly suited to buyers who cover a low to medium annual mileage.
 There’s also a plug-in hybrid B 250 e, which has the potential to slash your fuel bills with a 43-mile pure-electric range possible from a full charge.

 If you fear that the extra practicality the B-Class offers over the A-Class will come at the expense of driving pleasure, you needn't worry.
 From behind the wheel, the B-Class feels just like a taller hatchback, and one with a clearer view of the road ahead.
 Although the suspension design is dependent on which model you buy, the B 200 we drove disguised its bulk very well, with plenty of grip and little tendency to lean in corners, even if steering feel is in short supply.
 In AMG Line trim, the ride is also slightly stiffer, especially at lower speeds in town, where the BMW feels a bit more composed.

 Rather more generous is the interior space on offer in the B-Class, which combines with the high-set seating and four wide-opening doors to exist as one of the car’s main selling points.
 The boot is big, too, and a van-like load bay is available if you fold the rear seats down.
 However – none of these qualities are hugely unusual or elusive; there are family estate cars out there which will beat the B-Class for boot space and practicality.

 However, think of the B-Class as the taller, more spacious A-Class it really is, and it makes more sense.
 It's not a true MPV but for those who want an interior that's spacious and easy to use in a car with a premium badge, the B-Class makes a classy choice.